 Competition Rules

 The club has a photo competition on the first Tuesday of every month except during the summer months.
 Often the club pays well known photographic professionals to judge submitted photos.
-Members can submit photos in any or in all three of the following categories:
+Members can submit photos to be judged.

 1. Beginners